 Steven R. Gliessman, Dept. of Ecology, UC Santa Cruz

-Stanley Dundon, Department of Philosophy, CA Polytechnic State University
+Stanley Dundon, Dept. of Philosophy, CSU Sacramento

-1982 Sally Ann Ranney, Founder & President - American Wilderness Alliance
+1982 Sally Ann Ranney, Founder & President, American Wilderness Alliance

-1981 Dr. Thomas Lovejoy, Vice President - World Wildlife Fund
+1981 Dr. Thomas Lovejoy, Vice President, World Wildlife Fund